AsgarDev/mine-sweeper/README.md

 # Mine Sweeper
-A simple application inspired by the famous Minesweeper game, built with Symfony and Symfony UX Live components
+A simple application inspired by the famous Minesweeper game, built with TDD and Symfony UX Live components

 ## Run Locally